-CDC MASK MANDATE FOR TRAVELERS NO LONGER IN EFFECT FOLLOWING JUDGE'S RULING, OFFICIAL SAYS – KION546
+CDC mask mandate for travelers no longer in effect following judge's ruling, official says – KION546

 “The agencies are reviewing the decision and assessing potential next steps,” the Biden administration official said Monday night.
 “In the meantime, today’s court decision means CDC’s public transportation masking order is not in effect at this time.
 Therefore, TSA will not enforce its Security Directives and Emergency Amendment requiring mask use on public transportation and transportation hubs at this time.
 CDC recommends that people continue to wear masks in indoor public transportation settings.”

-The developments added fresh confusion to masking policies nationwide, with several airlines quickly announcing Monday evening that masks are now optional.
+The developments added fresh confusion to masking policies nationwide, with several airlines and travel authorities quickly announcing Monday evening that masks are now optional.
 It is unclear if the Justice Department will seek an order halting the ruling and file an appeal.

 Just last week, the CDC extended this mask mandate through May 3.
 The masking requirement applied to airplanes, trains and other forms of public transportation.